alastairreid/RelatedWork/_notes/symbolic-execution.md

     Used in the [KLEE verifier].

+- Static Symbolic Execution (SSE) avoids path explosion by generating a symbolic formula representing all paths through a piece of code.
+  It does this by merging formulae at join points in a pre-execution pass.

+  This approach has significant overlap with [bounded model checking] and the term is mostly used in the context of hybrid approaches such as [avgerinos:icse:2014].

 - Selective Symbolic Execution (SSE) interleaves concrete and symbolic execution with a focus on performing symbolic execution as much of the code you care about as possible.

   (I think this may be a special case of DSE?)

+todo: it is probably less useful to have a tree-shaped taxonomy of this topic than to have a list of design choices that define an N-dimensional taxonomy where most dimensions include "yes", "no" and "hybrid" on their axis.
+This would better capture how thoroughly the symbolic execution design space has been explored.

 {% include paperlist.html %}
 {% include links.html %}